 Germany has a great reputation all around the world for its delicious sausages.
 But while many variations of the traditional Bratwurst have spread elsewhere, this favorite has not received as much attention yet.
-Currywurst consists of a traditional German sausage (with or without casing) topped with a spicy tomato-based sauce and curry powder.
-It is most commonly served with French fries or bread roles.
-Besides the famous Döner, Currywurst is the most popular street food in Germany and can be found on every street corner.
+Currywurst consists of a traditional German sausage – with or without casing – topped with a spicy tomato-based sauce and curry powder.
+Snack stands or restaurants commonly serve it with French fries or bread roles.
+Besides the famous Döner Kebap, Currywurst is the most popular street food in Germany and can be found on every street corner.

 Nevertheless, also fancy restaurants have taken on this dish and created more classy versions with many “exotic” ingredients – some even incorporating gold leaves.

-It is not completely clear how or by whom the Currywurst was invented.
-There is often a battle between Berlin, Hamburg and the Ruhr area around this topic.
-Most sources, however, award the invention of the Currywurst to Hertha Heuwer who is said to have served the first ever Currywurst on September 4, 1949 in the German capital.
-Hertha even registered the distinct sauce that she served at her snack stand at the corner of Kant Straße and Kaiser-Friedrich-Straße, at the German patent office.
-Since then, the Currywurst has become a signature fast food dish for Berlin and has continued its triumphal procession across the country and is now extremely popular all over Germany.
+It is not completely clear who invented the curry sausage or where it happened.
+Thus, there is often a battle between Berlin, Hamburg and the Ruhr area around this topic.
+However, most sources award the invention of the Currywurst to Hertha Heuwer.
+The Berliner allegedly served the first ever Currywurst on September 4, 1949 in the German capital.
+Hertha even registered the distinct sauce that she served at her snack stand, on the corner of Kant Straße and Kaiser-Friedrich-Straße, at the German patent office.
+Since then, the Currywurst has become a signature fast food dish for Berlin.
+It also continued its triumphal procession across the country and is now extremely popular all over Germany.

-So, if your mouth is watering you can either take a trip to Germany where you find this street food almost at every turn or you simply give it a try yourself with the recipe below!
+So, if your mouth is watering you can either take a trip to Germany or you simply give it a try yourself with the simple and authentic recipe below: